Success at WKU

 Get to Know Your Academic Advisor

 After your first year you should know your advisor is part of your education journey at WKU.
-Until a student has completed 90 hours and has an Application for Graduation on file with the Office of the Registrar, students must meet with their advisor.
+Students must meet with their advisor at least once a semester.
 During these meetings, students should consider more than just class selection.
 Talk with your advisor about classes, internships, study abroad and away, and anything else academically you may have questions regarding.

 Communicate with Your Faculty